How the Terror Management Theory Helps Explain the MAGA Movement

 As quoted in The Other Side of Sadness, by George A. Bonanno, a professor of clinical psychology, these outcomes emerge in the “belief that individual rights are more important than any other ethical concern, or that our country and political system are better than any other country and political system.”

-Bonanno says people adopt these prejudiced beliefs since they provide meaning, value and order in an uncertain changing world.
-This gives believers comfort since they are now part of a larger group that shares those same values.
+Bonanno says people adopt these prejudiced beliefs because they provide meaning, value, and order in an uncertain, changing world.
+This comforts believers since they are now part of a larger group that shares those values.
 Being part of a larger group or cultural system also fosters the belief that the values and beliefs of its members will live on long after they have passed away.

 Trump says: “Make America Great Again,” but his supporters hear: “Make Me Great Again”

-In an interesting 2008 interview in Scientific American, Sheldon Solomon, a professor of psychology at Skidmore College, cited Max Weber’s study of charismatic leadership, that “proposed that in times of crisis, when fears of death are aroused, people are more likely to embrace leaders who provide psychological security by making their citizens feel like they are valued contributors to a great mission to eradicate evil.”
+In a fascinating 2008 interview in Scientific American, Sheldon Solomon, a professor of psychology at Skidmore College, cited Max Weber’s study of charismatic leadership, which “proposed that in times of crisis, when fears of death are aroused, people are more likely to embrace leaders who provide psychological security by making their citizens feel like they are valued contributors to a great mission to eradicate evil.”

-Of course, not all of these messages have to be articulated to members of the group, but being in a group produces a certain welcoming familiarity that allows its members to speak in a form of code.
-When others see a car with a Trump bumper sticker, for instance, it conveys meaning to others that might share those same political beliefs.
+Of course, not all of these messages must be articulated to group members, but being in a group produces a welcoming familiarity that allows its members to speak in code.
+For instance, when others see a car with a Trump bumper sticker, it conveys meaning to others who might share those same political beliefs.
 As simple as it seems, “this feeling, in turn, gives us a sense of being immortal.”

 An example of this projected good feeling comes directly from Trump’s signature campaign slogan.
 The “Make America Great Again” is a pitch for nostalgia from some past decade (never specified) when America was “great,” according to Trump’s view of history.
-But since the 1970’s, starting with the Ronald Reagan presidency, wages have begun to stagnate, public facilities began to be privatized, pensions were looted to fund corporate takeovers, and neo-liberalism began to erode the common space.
+But since the 1970s, starting with the Ronald Reagan presidency, wages have stagnated, public facilities began to be privatized, pensions were looted to fund corporate takeovers, and neo-liberalism began to erode the joint space.

-For many of Trump’s followers, this was the beginning of the slow decline of the middle class as new trade deals (NAFTA) exported good-paying manufacturing jobs, followed by the 2008 recession which wiped out trillions in home equity and destroyed the credit for millions of Americans.
+For many of Trump’s followers, this was the beginning of the slow decline of the middle class as new trade deals (NAFTA) exported good-paying manufacturing jobs.
+This was followed by the 2008 recession, which wiped out trillions in home equity and destroyed the credit of millions of Americans.

-Faced with this huge wealth loss, a stagnant job and wage market, many Americans, including many who became Trump followers, began to distrust the political and corporate capitalist system.
-And while it was largely not articulated, people began to look for something optimistic that would restore their wealth, future economic prospects and make them feel empowered.
+Faced with this vast wealth loss and a stagnant job and wage market, many Americans, including many who became Trump followers, began to distrust the political and corporate capitalist system.
+While it was not articulated, people started looking for something optimistic to restore their wealth and future economic prospects and empower them.
 In short, they wanted someone to make them feel good again about themselves and their futures.

-This should have led many of these people to follow Bernie Sanders, who as a political outsider, has the best program for restoring jobs and reigning in the criminal behavior of Wall Street.
-But Trump appealed to their basest instincts by saying immigrants had stolen their jobs, people in government were inept, American world dominance was threatened and that he had some as yet undisclosed plan to bring jobs (all non-union, low-paying and without benefits and Obamacare) back to the U.S.
+This should have led many of these people to follow Bernie Sanders, who, as a political outsider, has the best program for restoring jobs and reigning in Wall Street’s criminal behavior.
+But Trump appealed to their basest instincts by saying immigrants had stolen their jobs, people in government were inept, American world dominance was threatened, and that he had some as yet undisclosed plan to bring jobs (all non-union, low-paying, and without benefits and Obamacare) back to the U.S.

-TMT also posits that people who share these common beliefs also believe those same values are shared by others.
-Of course, this is false assumption, known by psychologists as a “false consensus,” and it could be used to explain why there is violence at some political rallies when one group realizes that an opposing group is not part of their clan.
+TMT also posits that people who share these common beliefs also believe others share those same values.
+Of course, this is a false assumption, known by psychologists as a “false consensus,” it could be used to explain why there is violence at some political rallies when one group realizes that an opposing group is not part of their clan.

-While this is only one aspect of a complex theory, TMT has not been mentioned in the political reporting surrounding the current presidential campaigning, but it should be cited as a deep, almost primordial product of our evolutionary consciousness and intelligence that is still spilling out into the streets today.
+While this is only one aspect of a complex theory, TMT has not been mentioned in the political reporting surrounding the current presidential campaigning.
+However, it should be cited as a deep, almost primordial product of our evolutionary consciousness and intelligence still spilling into the streets today.

 Save